vcl/vcl/packages/vcl/product-list/README.md

 ## Features

-It is based on the responsive table and this perfectly suited as product list also on narrow viewports.
+It is based on the table and this perfectly suited as product list also on narrow viewports.

 ## Usage